Skip to content

 • Constitutional symptoms: fatigue, night sweats, weight loss, fevers, arthralgias, myalgias

-• Pulmonary symptoms (most common): dyspnea, cough, and wheezing
+• Pulmonary symptoms (most common): dyspnea, cough, and chest pain

 • Cutaneous: Highly variable, but present in 25% of patients